schoukah/Twine_GitHub_collaborative_story_template/README.md

 # Twine GitHub collaborative story template 🌈

- An attempt at making a template repo for collaborative ——synchronous or not—— writing on Twine.
-Aim is get this working for people who don't know about Git and GitHub as well as those who do.
+ This code repository hosts an attempt at making a template for collaborative writing on exported Twine files.
+It also lists other ways to collaborate through Twine ——synchronously or
+ not: ways that may be suitable for people who don't know about Git and GitHub as well as those who do.

- Usage is not limited to GitHub, but can also make use of the Twine --as well as other-- editors or working suites such as Google's.
+ Potential ways to collaborate through code on Twine are far from limited to GitHub.
+They can also make use of the Twine editor --as well as other editors or working suites such as Google's.

  ## Welcome 💫